We have put together a list of over 150 Discharge Authority Forms for all of the major banks, smaller lenders and non-banks.

 In other words, you aren’t completely paying out the loan – only partly.

-This is a very complex loan so it’s best to speak to your lender about their specific process and make sure you allow up to six weeks for this type of discharge to go through.
-Lenders will often ask you to maintain LVR on your loan at the time it was approved too.
+This is a very complex loan, so it’s best to speak to your lender about their specific process and make sure you allow up to six weeks for this type of discharge to go through.
+Lenders will often ask you to maintain LVR on your loan at the time it was approved, too.

-Gina had two houses worth $500,000 each
+Gina had two houses worth $500,000 each.

-The mortgage was $800,000 and the original loan to value ratio was 80% at the time of purchase.
+The mortgage was $800,000, and the original loan-to-value ratio was 80% at the time of purchase.

 If Gina sells one of these houses, the lender will usually ask her to reduce the remaining loan to maintain her lending at 80% LVR.

-On settlement, they will need $400,000 from sales proceeds to keep the remaining loan at $400,000 which is at 80% LVR.
+On settlement, they will need $400,000 from sales proceeds to keep the remaining loan at $400,000, which is 80% LVR.

-Therefore the bank has decided to revalue the remaining property and asked Gina to reduce the loan to $480,000 which is the same as it was when her loan was approved.
+Therefore, the bank has decided to revalue the remaining property and asked Gina to reduce the loan to $480,000, which is the same as it was when her loan was approved.

-So Gina will need to repay $320,000 at settlement to maintain her originally approved LVR of 80%.
+So, Gina will need to repay $320,000 at settlement to maintain her originally approved LVR of 80%.

 Ask your conveyancer to assist you with partial discharge.